dropzone/dropzone/index.md

 installation
 ------------

-The easiest and recommended way to install dropzone is through [ender](http://ender.no.de/)
+The easiest and recommended way to install dropzone is through [component](https://github.com/component/component).

-    $ ender build dropzone

-If you don't use ender (shame on you) you can [download a bundle here](https://github.com/enyo/dropzonejs).
+Just add dropzone as a dependency:

+    "enyo/dropzone": "*"

+I'm working on standalone bundles.
+Please contact me if you need them NOW.

 usage